Contact Us

 Microsoft Defender for Identity

-Microsoft Defender for Identity (formerly Azure Advanced Threat Protection, or Azure ATP) is primarily focused on AD threats.
+Microsoft Defender for Identity (formerly Azure Advanced Threat Protection / Azure ATP) focuses on Active Directory threats.

-• Network traffic to and from domain controllers, including DNS queries.
+• Network traffic to/from domain controllers, including DNS queries

-• Entity information includes names, email addresses, and phone numbers.
+• Entity information: names, email addresses, phone numbers

 Key features:

-Alert scoring: Defender for Identity shows each user’s impact on a specific alert.
-Alerts are scored based on their severity, user impact, and popularity.
+• Alert scoring: Shows each user’s impact on a specific alert, scored by severity, user impact, and activity frequency.

-Activity scoring: Defender for Identity estimates the likelihood of a certain user undertaking a specific activity based on the user’s and their peers’ behavioral learning.
+• Activity scoring: Estimates the probability of a user undertaking a specific activity based on their own and their peers’ behavioral history.

 Key considerations: